The Substitute: Failure Is Not an Option

 Authorship and Creation

-The Substitute: Failure Is Not an Option's director is recorded as Failure Is Not an Option — director (P57): Robert Radler[4].
+The Substitute: Failure Is Not an Option was directed by Failure Is Not an Option — director (P57): Robert Radler[4].
 Cast members include Failure Is Not an Option — cast member (P161): Treat Williams[6], Failure Is Not an Option — cast member (P161): Angie Everhart[7], Failure Is Not an Option — cast member (P161): Patrick Kilpatrick[8], Failure Is Not an Option — cast member (P161): Bill Nunn[9], Failure Is Not an Option — cast member (P161): David Leitch[10], and Failure Is Not an Option — cast member (P161): J. Don Ferguson[11].

 Publication

-The Substitute: Failure Is Not an Option's publication date is recorded as +2001-04-24T00:00:00Z[19].
-Its original language of film or TV show is recorded as Failure Is Not an Option — original language of film or TV show (P364): English[14].
-Its genre is recorded as Failure Is Not an Option — genre (P136): action film[5].
+The Substitute: Failure Is Not an Option was published on April 24, 2001[18].
+The original language of it was Failure Is Not an Option — original language of film or TV show (P364): English[13].
+Its genre is Failure Is Not an Option — genre (P136): action film[5].
 Its part of the series is recorded as Failure Is Not an Option — part of the series (P179): The Substitute[12].
+Recorded distribution format include Failure Is Not an Option — distribution format (P437): video on demand[14] and Failure Is Not an Option — distribution format (P437): direct-to-video[15].

 Subject and Themes